Aluminum vs. Steel Dump Bodies: What’s the Difference?

 Choose Hale Trailer for All Your Dump Truck Needs

-The information discussed in this article about aluminum dump bodies and steel dump bodies should help guide you to the best option for your business.
+The information discussed in this article about aluminum and steel dump bodies should help guide you to the best option for your business.
 But if you still have questions, contact Hale Trailer’s friendly team of trailer and trucking experts.
 We have extensive industry knowledge and are happy to help you decide whether aluminum or steel is right for your fleet.
 View our locations around the U.S. to find the Hale Trailer near you.

 All the information on this website – https://www.haletrailer.com – is published in good faith and for general information purposes only.
 Hale Trailer Brake and Wheel does not make any warranties about the completeness, reliability and accuracy of this information.
 Any action you take upon the information you find on this website, is strictly at your own risk.
 Hale Trailer Brake and Wheel will not be liable for any losses and/or damages in connection with the use of our website.